kristianmandrup/puppeteer-browser-agent/README.md

 Any action must have an async `execute` function which performs the given action.

-Action classes can extend either of the abstract classes `BaseDriverAction` or `ElementAction`. `ElementAction` is useful for actions that directly interact with page elements, whereas `BaseDriverAction` is for more general actions that do not interact with page elements.
+Action classes can extend either of the abstract classes `BaseDriverAction` or `ElementAction`, where `ElementAction` is useful for actions that directly interact with page elements, whereas `BaseDriverAction` is for more general actions, that do not interact with the page.

 ## Action definitions